SRHTNIN/Sarasort/.Github/README.md

 ```

-### Output Directory Config (DirConfig.toml)
+### Output Directory Config (OutputDirConf.toml)

-The output directory config references the SaraSortd config (Config.toml).
-This means that you can, for example, use the character assigned to "NextNum" in Config.toml in this config (DirConfig.toml).
-This applies to all Variables in the SaraSortd config (Config.toml).
+The output directory config references the SaraSortd config (GlobalConf.toml).
+This means that you can, for example, use the character assigned to "NextNum" in GlobalConf.toml in this config (OutputDirConf.toml).
+This applies to all Variables in the SaraSortd config (GlobalConf.toml).

 ```
-Title = "Unset" # The title of the config.
-This currently does nothing for SaraSortd, so it can be anything.
-It gets automatically updated when DirConfig.toml gets copied to an output directory.
+Title = "Unset" # NOTE: Do not change the title.
+This is so that the program knows which config file is which.

-Version = "4.0" # The version number of the config.
+Version = "5.0" # The version number of the config.

 LastFile = "Unset" # The last file that was sorted to this directory.
 It gets automatically updated whenever a file gets sorted to this directory.

 ParentDir = "Unset" # The name of this directory.
-It gets automatically updated when DirConfig.toml gets copied to an output directory.
+It gets automatically updated when this config gets copied to an output directory.

 ValidInputDirs = ["*"] # Directories that are valid for sorting.
 Basically, if a file is from one of these directories, they can be sorted here. * is a wildcard; ? is a one-character wilcard.
 E.G: if "ValidInputDirs = ["/TestDir/*"]" any file from any directory in "/TestDir" will be allowed to be sorted here.